 In 1942, Capablanca aired a series of chess talks — today we’d call them podcasts — that his widow Olga later published as Last Lectures: The Chess Legacy of José Raúl Capablanca.
-It actually became one of the most popular books under his byline because it was so much talk and so little chess (whereas his Chess Fundamentals explicitly asked students to do a great deal of work).
+It actually became one of the most popular books under his byline because there was so much talk and so little chess (whereas his Chess Fundamentals explicitly asked students to do a great deal of work).

 Maybe these are my last lectures.
 It’s September in 2020, a year that many of us will remember for the last of many things.